International Publishers: Establishment

 The idea of forming International Publishers seems to have come from Heller and Trachtenberg.
 Initial assistance came from the Communist Party (then the Workers Party of America), limited to supplying advice and addresses of radical bookstores around America.
 In a letter dated June 1924 from the party's head Literature Department, Nicholas Dozenberg cautioned Trachtenberg that Charles H. Kerr & Co. of Chicago had already published many standard titles by Karl Marx, thus limiting the prospects of successful new editions of the same works.
 Instead, Dozenberg encouraged Trachtenberg to concentrate on "books not yet published in English written by popular Russian writers like Lenin, Zinoviev, Radek, and others."

+Initially, International Publishers had official independence from the Communist Party USA (CPUSA).
+However, it counted the CPUSA's official publishing arm and its New York state literature department, the "Wholesale Book Corporation," among its biggest clients.
+By 1939, 15 years after its establishment, the publisher was dealing with some 700 bookstores around the country.
+Among these were some 40–50 bookstores, owned and operated by various district organizations of the Communist Party.

+Despite its semi-independent status legally, International Publishers functioned practically as the official US publisher of Communist Party literature.
+Meanwhile, in 1927 the Party renamed its "Daily Worker Publishing Company" to parallel International Publishers as the "Workers Library Publishers."
+The Party also limited activity of the Workers Library Publishers largely to the issuance of propaganda pamphlets and the publication of official Party magazines.
+International Publishers focused on publishing hardcover and paperback books, with only some pamphlet literature (and at a much slower pace).
+As the decade of the 1930s came to a close, some 90% of International's catalog were titles published in bound book form, only 10% were pamphlets.

 Development

 Cover of the 1935 International Publishers annual book catalog.

 In the fall of 1935, International Publishers launched a new program called the "Book Union".
 This was a radical book-buying circle, modeled on the Book of the Month Club.
 The Book Union first offered an anthology entitled Proletarian Literature in the United States, nearly 400 pages long and edited by current or future editors of The New Masses: Michael Gold, Granville Hicks, Joseph North, and others.
 The Book Union collected a $1 annual fee from its members, who then received a discounted volume in the mail each month.
 The Book Union obliged members to buy 2 of 12 selections during the year.
 Purchase of four books in a year entitled members to a bonus premium.
 Despite its aggressively low pricing, the Book Union proved less successful than the Left Book Club operated by Victor Gollancz Ltd in England and seems to have been terminated after just a few years.